mingalar/vhost_generator/README.md

     $ bundle exec vhost-generator --help

+This gem also contains a wrapper to `foreman export` that will extract as many parameters from your `foreman export` command-line to make your generated virtualhost consistent with your `Procfile`, especially regarding the instance ports used.

+    $ bundle exec foreman-export-vhost --help

 ## Tips

 Pipe with `sudo tee` to save the configuration in your nginx sites-enabled directory.